 Preterm Labor is a common complication many women experience.
 In this situation, the mother’s body starts to deliver the baby before she has reached the full 37 week term, generally between the 20th and 36th week of pregnancy.
-The major complications are that the baby’s lungs may not be mature enough to allow him to breathe on his own after birth.
+The major complications are that the baby’s lungs may not be mature enough to allow them to breathe on their own after birth.
 Advances in neonatal technology have increased the likelihood that babies born as small as 1 and a half pounds can survive preterm labor.

 The two most common symptoms is a feeling similar to menstrual cramping and a subtle backache.If you think you might be experiencing preterm labor, visit your doctor.
 They will check your dilation and for any contractions.
 If they find you are having preterm labor, medications will be given to help stop the labor and they will either keep you in the hospital on bed rest or send you home on strict bed rest orders.

 The exact opposite of a preterm labor is a post term labor.
 This is another somewhat common complication of pregnancy and is the situation in which you have not delivered by the end of the 42nd week.
 While this can be a very agonizing and frustrating experience, there is little health risk involved for the mother.
 The baby however, will be at risk of malnutrition or pneumonia, which can be very serious as the baby’s immune system has not been fully developed yet.
 Doctors generally decide to induce labor when the mother has not delivered two weeks past her due date.
 This is usually done by giving the mother oxytocin through an IV and then the labor goes on as it normally would.

 This is a condition that develops during pregnancy if the mother’s body is not making enough insulin.
 This condition generally develops during the second trimester and there are several factors that can increase a woman’s risk of developing it, including:

 - Being older than 25 when you become pregnant

 - Having family history of diabetes